1. Writing a Multi Layer Feedforward Neural Network from Scratch

 return soft * (1 - soft)

-Lets revise bit of calculus.
+Let's revise a bit of calculus.

-3.1.3.2 Why do we need derivative?
+3.1.3.2 Why do we need a derivative?

 Well, if you are here then you already know that gradient descent is based upon the derivatives(gradients) of activation functions and errors.
 So we need to perform this derivative.
-But you are on your own to perform calculation.
+But you are on your own to perform calculations.
 I will also explain the gradient descent later.

 \begin{equation} i. \frac{d(linear(x))}{d(x)} = 1 \end{equation}